tramleit/uitripled/public/md/native-avatar-with-name.md

 ---
-title: Minimal Resume
+title: Native Avatar With Name
-description: Vercel-inspired minimal resume with clean typography and grid layout
+description: Avatar component that displays a name tooltip on hover with directional animations.
 component: true
 ---